kinsta-content/node-js-photo-sharing-app/Chapters/01 - Chapter 1/README.md

 ---

-# 1.11 If else statements
+# 1.11 If / Else Statements

 In your terminal, type the command `control` + `c`.
 This will cause `example_server.js` to stop running.